 Connecting to the internet is a fun yet risky venture, especially when you have no safeguards up to protect your activity.
 Hackers are everywhere looking for unsecured connections and aim to get your data, devices, money, and anything else that they can get their hands on.
 Don’t believe me?
 Data breaches were up by 38% in Q2 of 2021 versus the year prior, which also saw its record level of breaches.

-There’s a massive market for your digital assets and if you aren’t taking steps to protect your network and the traffic that’s coming and going, you’re leaving your organization exposed to the harsh elements of the internet.
+There’s a massive market for your digital assets and if you aren’t taking steps to protect your network and the traffic that’s coming and going, you’re leaving your organization exposed to the open internet.
 It’s crucial that you protect your organization’s network and one way to do that’s to create a network perimeter.

 What Is a Network Perimeter Security Architecture?